A tiny island in Southeast Asia, just waiting for people all over the world to experience its beauty!

 Git Git Waterfall has a well-maintained path all the way to it.
 After an easy 20-minute walk, you arrive at the 115-foot beauty with pools to swim in below.

 There is a little bathroom for changing and a covered gazebo to keep your things safe from potential rain.
 We spent a lot of time here celebrating our friend Jeff’s birthday and playing in the pools.

 Want More Waterfall Adventures?
 Check Out Our East Java Waterfall Guide

 4. Padang Padang Beach

-Padang Padang Beach is located right off of Jalan Raya Uluwatu (The Great Uluwatu Road) in the south part of the island.
+Padang Padang Beach is located right off of Jalan Raya Uluwatu (The Great Uluwatu Road) in the south part of Bali.
 It’s known for white sand, scenic cliffs, and amazing sunsets.
-It was also used as a location for the movie ‘Eat, Pray, Love’!
-We hear it’s a great place for waves, but Berty and I aren’t surfers. 😉

 The water was the perfect temperature, and the sunset we saw made the water and sand shine in the evening.
 This is definitely a place you’d want to visit in the evening!

 We actually didn’t make it here because we got it confused with another place (Pura Bekasih, see below) and didn’t have time to make a return trip.

 However, this place is still on our list of places to visit when we return to Bali.
 On a clear day, you can see Mount Agung in the background.